frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 In the remainder of the :ref:`gettingStarted`, we will see pipes with more interesting functions, like applying XSLT transformations and sending data to a database.
+In subsection :ref:`horizonsMultipleFiles` you will learn how to search the pipe you need.

 The ``<forward>`` within a pipe tag defines what should happen after the execution of that pipe.
 A forward consists of a forward